 Pinworms: Symptoms of pinworms include an itchy anus, mood disorders, and GI tract upset.
 These parasites crawl out of the anus at night to lay eggs.
 They’re only about a half an inch long.

 Tapeworms: Tapeworms can live inside human intestines for almost a decade, causing weight loss, hunger, and poor absorption of nutrients.
 They can also cause no symptoms at all.
 It’s possible for tapeworms to grow 20-30 feet long.

 Ropeworms: Ropeworms are a recent classification of parasites.
-The medical community debates whether these are actual worms, intestinal lining, or perhaps gelatinous residue from parasite cleansing supplements.
-They’re usually seen after colonics or coffee enemas, and they can be 1-2 feet long and bumpy in texture.
+They’re usually seen during a parasite cleanse or after coffee enemas.
+They can be 1-2 feet long and bumpy in texture.

 Flatworms: Flatworms can be found in the bladder, lungs, liver, kidneys, GI tract.
-There are many types of flatworms, and they can range from 1 centimeter to dozens of feet.
+There are many types of flatworms, and they can range from microscopic to 50 feet long.

 Flukes: Flukes look like small tongues and have a sucker they use to attach to their hosts.
 Liver flukes are the most common types of flukes found in the human body, but there are also blood, urinary, intestinal, lung, and other kinds of flukes.

 Whipworms: Though commonly found in dogs, whipworms can affect humans as well.
 Whipworms can be contracted by contaminated dirt or foods that have not been thoroughly washed or cooked.
 Symptoms include blood in stools, stomach pain, nausea, and weight loss.
 They’re usually about 1-2 inches and shaped like a small whip--one thicker end and one thinner end.